 Address: 314 Illawarra Rd, Marrickville

-Last year 3 Weeds was offering 3 courses at 3 Weeds, and it wasn't just for three.
-You could take care of the whole brood at 3 Weeds if you liked.
-This year, we're hoping for a similar menu.
-It hasn't been released yet, but keep on this page or enquire personally to see what your options are.
+Just like last year, 3 Weeds is offering 3 courses at 3 Weeds, and it wasn't just for three.
+You could take care of the whole brood at 3 Weeds if you like.
+There's a choice of three starters, three mains and three desserts, plus a glass of prosecco, for just $75pp.

 Address: 197 Evans St, Rozelle